laderast/data-sci-resources/docs/index.md

 How many of you are involved in helping students use data?

-## What are the issues we've encountered with PhD students?
+## What are the issues we've encountered with graduate students?

 - What is the appropriate research question?
 - How do we present the data and tell a story?